mja65/Emu68-Imager/docs/download.md

 The latest legacy version of Emu68 Imager is 1.0.6.5.
 Note, this version of the tool is not receiving updates.

 Changes since 1.0 are:

+2.1.1.6

+-Forced Unicam settings to be lowercase to prevent issues with FrameThrower

+2.1.1.5

+-Update to fix issue where non-English Windows reported 64 bits rather than 64-bit resulting in false detection of non 64 bit Windows

 2.1.1.4

 -Update to fix issue where non-English Windows reported 64bit rather than 64-bit resulting in false detection of non 64 bit Windows